-Earn a master's degree in Mechanical Engineering, Human Factors Engineering, Bioengineering (Biomechanical Systems and Devices) or Human-Robot Interaction at Tufts School of Engineering.
+Earn a master's degree in Mechanical Engineering, Human Factors Engineering, Bioengineering (Biomechanical Systems and Devices), Human-Robot Interaction or Dual Degree Master's Program (with Tufts Gordon Institute) at Tufts School of Engineering.
 This field addresses a diverse mixture of problems in fundamental engineering science as well as applications.
 From soft-bodied robots to superconducting materials to cell swimming at the microscale, our faculty is involved in a diverse array of innovative research efforts.

 We provide students with the best of both worlds: a student-centered experience at a top-notch research university.
 You’ll join small classes and immerse yourself in cutting-edge, interdisciplinary research led by innovative faculty.